rng-guy/NFSMWBartender/README.md

 The "Advanced" feature set **lets you change** (per Heat level)
 * how many cops can (re)spawn without backup once a wave of reinforcements is exhausted,
 * the global cop-spawn limit for how many cops in total may chase you at any given time,
-* how quickly (if at all) cops flee a pursuit if they don't belong to the Heat level,
+* how quickly (if at all) cops flee the pursuit if they don't belong to the Heat level,
 * what vehicles (any amount, with counts and chances) may spawn to chase and search for you,
 * what vehicles (same liberties as above) may spawn in non-Strategy roadblocks,
 * what vehicles (ditto) may spawn as pre-generated cops in scripted events,